platers/obsidian-linter/docs/rules.md

 Alias: `yaml-key-sort`

 Sorts the YAML keys based on the order and priority specified.
-Note: removes blank lines as well.
+Note: may remove blank lines as well.

 Options:
 - YAML Key Priority Sort Order: The order in which to sort keys with one on each line where it sorts in the order found in the list